escodebar/trainings/slides.md

   - One empty line after the commit title
   - Describe WHAT and WHY you are doing the change (HOW is described in the code)
 * If you need to describe the how, you should probably rethink your code
-* If a commit is not complete, you might want to stash the changes instead or the title can be provided with a [WIP]
+* If a commit is not complete, you might want to stash the changes instead (discussed later today)
-* If you have a test driven workflow, you may commit the test first and then the rest, but then mark, the test as expected to fail or not implemented
+* If you have a test driven workflow, you may commit the test first and then the rest, but then mark, the test as expected to fail or not implemented (and fixup the implementation in a further commit - also discussed later)

 ---